HiroNewf/Network-Plus-Notes/README.md

 - Translate human readable names into computer readable names
 - Has a hierarchy
     - At the top is the .com, .net, .org, ect
-    - Next up is name like .professor messer or .youtube
+    - Next up is a name like .professor messer or .youtube
     - Then is the web sever something like www or mail
     - You could even have another level down lower for certain sections of your website
 - A huge distributed databases with so many servers and server clusters